naorlivne/terraformize/README.md

     * `terraform destroy`
 * No code changes needed, supports 100% of all terraform modules unmodified
 * Built in support for multiple terraform workspaces
-* Can pass variables to the terraform run via the request body (passed as a -var arg to the `terraform apply` command)
+* Can pass variables to the terraform run via the request body (passed as a -var arg to the `terraform apply` or `terraform destroy` command)
 * Supports multiple module directories
 * Automatically runs terraform init before changes
 * Returned response includes all the logs of stdout & stderr of terraform for easy debugging